linyueqian/ml_intro/README.md

 Waveform visulization is adopted from [this repo](https://github.com/gg-1414/music-visualizer).

 Change background gradient idea is inspired from [Grade.js](https://github.com/benhowdle89/grade) (this js does not work for my case).

+The neural network playground is adopted from [this repo](https://github.com/tensorflow/playground).